SOLAS-TTRPG/SOLAS/README.md

 You hurl a mote of fire at a creature or object within range.
 A flammable object hit by this spell ignites if it isn’t being worn or carried.

+**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
+For each point you spend, you it does an additional R2 Fire.

 ### Healing Word
-*Range: 6 Tiles*
+*Range: 3 Tiles*

-You help a willing creature recover lost heart within range (including yourself).
-Count the successes of R3, and the target creature regains this amount of heart up to their maximum.
+You cure the wounds of a willing creature (including yourself) that is within range, healing the target R2.

+**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
+For each point you spend, you add another R2 to the healing.

 ### Ray of Frost
 *Range: 6 Tiles*

-*R3 Cold*
+*R2 Cold*

 A frigid beam of blue-white light streaks toward a creature within range.
 If it reduces the target's HP, its speed is reduced by 2 tiles until the start of your next turn.

+**Scaling.** You can increase the **Focus** cost of this spell when you cast it.
+For each point you spend, the target takes an additional R1 Cold damage, and its speed is reduced by an additional tile.

 ### Shocking Grasp
 *Range: 1 Tile*